Singapore's U18 team needs to abandon 'exposure mindset' in order to flourish at the AFF U18 Championships | Goal.com

-Singapore's U18 team needs to abandon 'exposure mindset' in order to flourish at the AFF U18 Championships
+Singapore's U18 team needs to abandon 'exposure mindset', in order to flourish at AFF U18 Championships

 Singapore's U18 team have made a solid start to the AFF U18 Championships, by drawing 1-1 against regional heavyweights Thailand.